SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 > 1.4 By 2030, ensure that all men and women, in particular the poor and the vulnerable, have equal rights to economic resources, as well as access to basic services, ownership and control over land and other forms of property, inheritance, natural resources, appropriate new technology and financial services, including microfinance

 We therefore interpret it in a similar way.
 We interpret 5.a to cover research about:
-- Ensuring women's access and rights to financial services ("financial inclusion").
+- Ensuring access and rights to financial services ("financial inclusion") for women/from a gender perspective.
 We interpret this as money-based resources.
 For this we include research about access to forms of microfinance, digital finance and mobile money, plus other more traditional financial products/financial services.
 Includes credit, savings, payment services, fund transfers and insurance.
-- Ensuring women's access and rights to economic resources and land/property/inheritance/natural resources (including rights for tenure, ownership and control, and security).
+- Ensuring access and rights to economic resources and land/property/inheritance/natural resources for women/from a gender perspective (including rights for tenure, ownership and control, and security).
 We interpret "economic resources" to include mentioned elements such as land and natural resources, but could also include human capital/labour (e.g. access to employment).

 As in 1.4, we based this interpretation of financial and economic resources on <a href="#f2ca">UN DESA (2009, p1)</a>, which states: